bladecoder/bladecoder-adventure-engine/README.md

 * Several animation techniques: sprite/atlas animation and Spine (cutout) animation
 * Multiresolution to deal with different densities and screen sizes
 * Multilanguage support
+* Use of the [Ink](https://www.inklestudios.com/ink/) language to create dialogs and puzzles easily.

 ### The Goddess Robbery